Two Medicine Formation: Equivalents

 There are several equivalents to the Two Medicine Formation, as with many geologic formations (most of which are named after their type locality).
 The Sweetgrass Arch in Montana divides the Two Medicine from the Judith River Formation, Bearpaw Shale, Claggett Shale, and Eagle Sandstone.
-Across the Canada–US border, the Two Medicine Formation correlates to the Belly River Group in southwest Alberta, and the Pakowki Formation eastward.
+Across the Canada–United States border, the Two Medicine Formation correlates to the Belly River Group in southwest Alberta, and the Pakowki Formation eastward.

 Stratigraphy

 The Two Medicine overlies the Virgelle Sandstone, which formed from the beach sands exposed on northern and western shores of the receding Colorado Sea.
 A Cretaceous Interior Seaway transgression submerged the area briefly early on in Two Medicine history leaving anomalous paralic sediments and isolated shale bodies about 100 m above the base of the formation.
 The Middle portion of the two medicine formation is about 225 m thick, deposited while the Clagette Sea was receding and the Bearpaw Sea transgressing.
 This portion is stratigraphically equivalent to the Judith River Formation and Judith River Group.
 The sediments are mainly bentonitic siltstones and mudstones with "occasional sandstone lenses."
 These sediments are thought to be the remains of a coastal plain "far removed" from the interior sea.
 The upper portion is about one half of the formation.
 Its sediments are similar to the middle portions but punctuated by extensive red beds and caliche horizons.
 The uppermost 80 m were deposited after the inundation of the Judith River equivalent sediments by the Bearpaw Sea.
 They are thought to have been deposited in only 500,000 years.
 Bentonitic ash is common in the Two Medicine.
 To the south extrusive volcanic activity occurred in association with the Boulder Batholith collectively called the Elkhorn Volcanics.